pawelc/docs/toread_vi.md

-2017 - The Concrete Distribution: A Continuous Relaxation of Discrete Random Variables 2018 - Distribution matching in variational inference 2018 - Automatic chemical design using a data-driven continuous representation of molecules
+2017 - The Concrete Distribution: A Continuous Relaxation of Discrete Random Variables 2018 - Distribution matching in variational inference 2018 - Automatic chemical design using a data-driven continuous representation of molecules 2020 - SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows

 Gradient Estimation Using Stochastic Computation Graphs Deep amortized inference for probabilistic programs